kknb1982/applied_statistics/README.md

 - **"Module not found" error**: Run `python -m pip install -r requirements.txt`
 - **Kernel issues in VS Code**: Command Palette → "Python: Select Interpreter"
 - **Plots not displaying**: Ensure `%matplotlib inline` is in the first cell.

+## Credits
+This work is based on the lecture material and supporting notebooks provided by the module lecturer.

 # End